This programme is available to Home and International applicants.

 Tuition Fees and Scholarships

-Visit our Fees section for more information.
+Visit the Fees and Scholarships and Bursaries sections for more information.

 There will be no mandatory additional costs to study beyond the payment of tuition.
-Students should be prepared to incur the basic costs associated with study such as transport and may wish to purchase coffees, snacks or other sundry items on campus.
+Students should be prepared to incur the basic costs associated with study such as transport, and may wish to purchase coffees, snacks or other sundry items on campus.

 Many students also choose to invest in study support tools such as laptops over the course of their study, though this is not a programme requirement.
 Any activities related to study or student life which bear a cost beyond tuition will be optional, and the expense shall be clearly communicated to students at the time of registration.